Here we are again. Another year has started, and this is usually the time to set some goals for the coming year. Have you set your goal already?

 - Life is too unpredictable to set realistic goals

-Sounds frustrating and that is exactly what it is for many.
+Sounds frustrating, and that is exactly what it is for many.
 Goals suppose to be motivating.
 Something you dream about, you want to achieve.
-It suppose to make you smile and get you up in the morning.
+It supposed to make you smile and get you up in the morning.

 So what is it then that frustrates many to the point that they give up setting goals?